 A student may come to you seeking emotional support, requesting extensions for assignments or examinations, or looking for resources.
 The incident they disclose may have been recent, in the past or even ongoing.
 The best way you can assist them is to listen without judgment, to provide support and to direct them to resources.

-MCC employees are considered “responsible” under law and must timely report cases of sexual or interpersonal misconduct to the Title IX Coordinator on your campus (Dean of Students).
+MCC employees are considered “responsible” under law and must timely report cases of sexual or interpersonal misconduct to the Title IX Coordinator.

-- Your obligation to report the incident to the Title IX Coordinator (Dean of Students) includes the identities of the parties involved, as well as other facts that you are told about the date, time and location of the incident.
+- Your obligation is to report the incident to the Title IX Coordinator.
+Include the identities of the parties involved, as well as other facts that you are told about the date, time and location of the incident.

-The student can request that MCC maintains confidentiality during the investigation, which the Title IX Coordinator (Dean of Students) will take into consideration.
-For confidential reporting of a sexual assault, discrimination, harassment or other Title IX issues, contact Kim Fernandes at 816-604-1418.
+The student can request that MCC maintains confidentiality during the investigation, which the Title IX Coordinator will take into consideration.
+For confidential reporting of a sexual assault, discrimination, harassment or other Title IX issues, contact Chocoletta Simpson at 816.604.1575.

 - The student can speak on a confidential basis to off-campus crisis centers and hotlines.